TCS on Foreign Remittance 2026 — Complete Tax Guide for Indian Travellers

 Education Remittance: The ₹25 Lakh Scenario

 For parents sending children abroad for education, TCS has a direct impact on cash flow.
-Let us work through a realistic scenario.
-Scenario: Your child is studying in the UK with annual costs of ₹25 lakh (approximately GBP 24,000 including tuition, accommodation, and living expenses).
+Let us work through realistic scenarios.
+Scenario 1 — Self-funded: Your child is studying in the UK with annual costs of ₹25 lakh (approximately GBP 24,000 including tuition, accommodation, and living expenses).
 You are funding this yourself without an education loan.
-TCS calculation: the first ₹7 lakh in the financial year has 0% TCS.
-The remaining ₹18 lakh attracts 5% TCS (education, self-funded rate).
-TCS payable = 5% x ₹18,00,000 = ₹90,000.
-This ₹90,000 is collected by the bank at the time of remittance and is refundable when you file ITR.
-If funded through a recognised education loan: TCS drops to 0.5% on the ₹18 lakh excess = ₹9,000.
-The difference between self-funded and loan-funded TCS is ₹81,000 in cash flow — a meaningful consideration.
-Even if you do not need the loan for funding, the lower TCS rate on loan-funded remittances is worth evaluating.
-Some parents take an education loan specifically for the TCS benefit and repay it immediately.
+TCS calculation: the first ₹10 lakh in the financial year has 0% TCS.
+The remaining ₹15 lakh attracts 2% TCS (education, self-funded rate from FY 2026-27).
+TCS payable = 2% x ₹15,00,000 = ₹30,000.
+This ₹30,000 is collected by the bank at the time of remittance and is refundable when you file ITR.
+Scenario 2 — Funded through education loan: If funded through a recognised education loan, TCS is 0% — completely exempt regardless of amount.
+On the same ₹25 lakh remittance, TCS = ₹0.
+This full exemption (introduced in Budget 2025) is a significant benefit.
+Even if you do not need the loan for funding, the zero TCS on loan-funded education remittances is worth evaluating.
+Some parents take an education loan specifically for the TCS benefit and repay it quickly.
+The difference between self-funded and loan-funded TCS is ₹30,000 in cash flow on a ₹25 lakh remittance — meaningful, though less dramatic than it was under the old 5% rate.
 For sending this ₹25 lakh, you also want to minimise the forex conversion cost.
 Using Wise at ~1.16% conversion fee costs approximately ₹29,000 in forex charges.
 Using your bank's wire transfer service typically costs 1.5-3% in spread, or ₹37,500-75,000.
-The combination of Wise for conversion and proper TCS planning can save a family ₹40,000-80,000 per academic year compared to using a standard bank wire transfer without TCS optimization.
+The combination of Wise for conversion and proper TCS planning can save a family significantly compared to using a standard bank wire transfer without TCS optimization.
 Remember that TCS threshold resets every April 1.
-If your child's academic year spans two financial years (September intake in the UK, for example), splitting payments across financial years — some before March 31 and some after April 1 — gives you two ₹7 lakh thresholds, reducing TCS by up to ₹1,40,000 over the academic year.
+If your child's academic year spans two financial years (September intake in the UK, for example), splitting payments across financial years — some before March 31 and some after April 1 — gives you two ₹10 lakh thresholds, reducing TCS substantially over the academic year.

 Impact on Your Forex Costs and Cash Flow Strategies

-TCS dramatically changes the economics of large international transactions and travel above ₹7 lakh per year.
-The impact is not in permanent cost (since TCS is refundable) but in cash flow — you need significantly more money available upfront.
-Example: a ₹10 lakh holiday budget.
+TCS changes the economics of large international transactions and travel above ₹10 lakh per year.
+The impact is not in permanent cost (since TCS is refundable) but in cash flow — you need more money available upfront.
+Example 1: A ₹10 lakh holiday budget.
 Your actual travel expenses are ₹10 lakh.
-TCS collected = 20% x ₹3 lakh (excess over ₹7 lakh) = ₹60,000.
+TCS collected = ₹0 (₹10 lakh is within the ₹10 lakh threshold).
 Your forex card costs at 1% effective rate = ₹10,000.
-Total upfront outflow = ₹10,70,000.
-After filing ITR, you recover ₹60,000, making your effective cost ₹10,10,000.
-But the ₹60,000 is tied up for 2-6 months post-filing — effectively an interest-free loan to the government.
-For business travelers and frequent international travelers spending ₹15-20 lakh annually, TCS can lock up ₹1,60,000-2,60,000 in advance tax payments across the year.
+Total outflow = ₹10,10,000.
+No TCS to recover — you stay entirely within the threshold.
+Example 2: A ₹15 lakh holiday budget.
+TCS collected = 20% x ₹5 lakh (excess over ₹10 lakh) = ₹1,00,000.
+Your forex card costs at 1% effective rate = ₹15,000.
+Total upfront outflow = ₹16,15,000.
+After filing ITR, you recover ₹1,00,000 TCS, making your effective cost ₹15,15,000.
+But the ₹1,00,000 is tied up for 2-6 months post-filing — effectively an interest-free loan to the government.
+For business travelers and frequent international travelers spending ₹20-25 lakh annually, TCS can lock up ₹2,00,000-3,00,000 in advance tax payments across the year.
 For salaried individuals in the 30% tax bracket, a portion of this TCS simply offsets tax that would be payable anyway through regular advance tax or TDS — reducing the net cash flow impact.
 For individuals in lower tax brackets, the full amount (or most of it) comes back as a refund.
 Strategies to manage TCS impact: 1.
-Plan your annual forex spend carefully to stay below ₹7 lakh where possible.
-A couple taking two international trips of ₹3-3.5 lakh each stays well under the threshold per person.
-2. If married, split large remittances across both spouses — each has an independent ₹7 lakh threshold.
+Plan your annual forex spend carefully to stay below ₹10 lakh where possible.
+A couple taking two international trips of ₹5 lakh each stays well under the threshold per person.
+2. If married, split large remittances across both spouses — each has an independent ₹10 lakh threshold, giving you ₹20 lakh combined.
 Load forex cards in each person's name using their own bank accounts and PAN.
 3. Time your remittances across financial years.
-If traveling in March-April, split the forex load: part before March 31 (FY 2025-26 threshold) and part after April 1 (FY 2026-27 threshold).
+If traveling in March-April, split the forex load: part before March 31 (current FY threshold) and part after April 1 (new FY threshold).
 4. File your ITR early (July/August) to receive TCS refunds faster.
 The faster you file, the sooner the cash comes back.
 5. For high-income individuals (30% bracket), coordinate TCS with your advance tax planning.
 TCS credits reduce your advance tax installments, improving cash flow through the year.
-6. For education remittances, explore the education loan route for lower TCS rates (0.5% vs 5%) even if you can self-fund — the interest cost on a short-term loan may be less than the opportunity cost of higher TCS.
+6. For education remittances, use the education loan route for 0% TCS (completely exempt) rather than self-funding at 2% TCS — the interest cost on a short-term loan may be far less than the cash flow impact of TCS.

 Compare Forex Costs Live